Suruga bamboo crafts Suruga takesensuji zaiku

-The basin of the Abe River and its tributary Warashina River has been a production center of fine quality bamboos from the oldest times.
-From the ruins of Toro, bamboo baskets and perforated strainers have been excavated inferring that in the latter stage of the Yayoi period (300 BC-250 AD) bamboo ware was already in daily use.
+The basin of the Abe River and the neighboring Warashina River has been a production center of fine quality bamboo since ancient times.
+Bamboo baskets and perforated strainers have been excavated from Toro archaeological site in Shizuoka, lending credence to the idea that bamboo ware was in daily use during the latter stage of the Yayoi period (300 BC-250 AD).

 General Production Process

-- 1. Measuring and Cutting the Bamboo
+- 1. Measuring and cutting bamboo

-- 2. Splitting the Bamboo
+- 2. Splitting the bamboo

-- 3. Determining the Thickness
+- 3. Deciding the thickness

-- 4. Making the Base Ring
+- 4. Making the base ring

 - 7. Bending